lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 action_engine = ActionEngine(selenium_driver)
 ```

+!!! tip "Headless vs non-headless"
+    We use in this demo non-headless mode, aka you can see you driver being piloted.
+This is good for debug as you can see your agent live.
+However, it might not be optimal for performance, as headless requires fewer resources.
+You can learn more about headless vs non-headless [here](https://www.browserstack.com/guide/what-is-headless-browser-testing).

 ## Python Engine

 The python engine is responsible for generating code that doesn't interact with an html page.